-Triton Pictures released A Brief History of Time to theaters on October 16, 1991.
+Triton Pictures released A Brief History of Time on October 16, 1991.
 Errol Morris directed the film starring Stephen Hawking, Isobel Hawking, and Janet Humphrey.

 ‘A Brief History of Time’ Criterion Summary

 Errol Morris turns his camera on one of the most fascinating men in the world: the pioneering astrophysicist Stephen Hawking, afflicted by a debilitating motor neuron disease that has left him without a voice or the use of his limbs.
 An adroitly crafted tale of personal adversity, professional triumph, and cosmological inquiry, Morris’s documentary examines the way the collapse of Hawking’s body has been accompanied by the untrammeled broadening of his imagination.
 Telling the man’s incredible story through the voices of his colleagues and loved ones, while making dynamically accessible some of the theories in Hawking’s best-selling book of the same name, A Brief History of Time is at once as small as a single life and as big as the ever-expanding universe.

 Please let us know what you think of the film in the comments section, and rate this movie from one to five stars below as well.
 If there is a film you’d like us to review, send us an email at [email protected] with your name, location, and film choice.
 And finally, if you are of the social media persuasion, you can look Movie House Memories up on Twitter or Pinterest, and if you do, please give us a follow when you find us.